Morriswuu/PRJ4-2025-Ind-MorrisWu/README.md

 * **Investigation**: Debugged failed tests using logs

 **Reflection**:
-Testing forced me to slow down and think deeper about what the code is really doing.
-Catching bugs early saved future frustration—and gave me more confidence in scaling up.
+Testing made me think more deeply about logic flow and edge cases.
+For the Canon project, testing was crucial to validate filters and transformations.
+It’s satisfying to catch bugs early and build more trust in my code.

 ---

 ## 📅 **Week 7 – Custom Functions & TDD Practice**

 **Summary**:
 Built helper functions and applied Test-Driven Development (TDD) to structure logic while coding.
+Documented reusable logic for Canon’s preprocessing.

 **Activities**: